nlionf/projects/classproject.md

 This work was my final project in the *Intro to Data Science* course taught at Ben-Gurion University.
-We were given a dataset comprised of various features extracted from Reddit comments and tasked with building a classification model to predict whether a comment is sarcastic or not.
+We were given a dataset comprised of various features extracted from Reddit comments and tasked with building a classification model to predict whether or not a comment is sarcastic.

 Some notes: